 In the United States, there have been and continue to be a number of legislative and regulatory changes, and proposed changes, that could affect the future results of our business and operations.
 In particular, there have been and continue to be a number of initiatives at the federal and states levels that seek to reduce healthcare costs.
-For example, in March 2010 the ACA was enacted, which has substantially changed the way health care is financed by both governmental and private insurers, and significantly impacted the U.S. pharmaceutical industry.
-Among the provisions of the ACA, of greatest importance to the pharmaceutical and biotechnology industry are the following:
+For example, in March 2010 the Patient Protection and Affordable Care Act (as amended by the Health Care and Education Reconciliation Act) was enacted (the ACA), which has substantially changed the way health care is financed by both governmental and private insurers, and significantly impacted the U.S. pharmaceutical industry.